Written by Lois Bea Thomas

 Esme: what?

-Sam: the haemin?
+Sam: the hymen?

 Esme: ew!
 No!

-Sam: you know the other day I saw this drawing of a white cat that had been poured into a glass and the kid who drew it had called it “meowlk”
+Sam: you know the other day I saw this drawing of a white cat that had been poured into a glass and the kid who drew it called it “meowlk”

 Esme: or like